 How much does vacation home insurance cost?

 The cost of homeowners insurance, including vacation home insurance, depends on a variety of factors.
-The national average annual premium for vacation home insurance is $2,014 with $250,000 in dwelling coverage, but your premium could be higher or lower based on where your home is located, your other rating factors and your coverage choices.
+The national average annual premium for vacation home insurance is $1,428 for a policy with $250,000 in dwelling coverage, but your premium could be higher or lower based on where your home is located, your coverage choices and your personal rating factors.

 When you apply for a policy, the insurance company will consider factors like the state where the home is located, the condition of the home, the type of home and your claims history to calculate your premium.
 Your credit rating and ZIP code may also be used to determine how much you pay, although some states ban the use of these rating factors.
 As with standard home insurance, the amount of coverage you select and your deductible will also impact your premium.